Heliostat in der Sonne

 Smart Solar System

-One of the best renewable technologies for supplying industrial process heat is concentrated solar thermal (CST) energy, especially as it can provide heat on demand with the help of thermal energy storage (TES).
-The main goal of the industrial research project S3 is to realise a next-generation smart solar system for generating steam based on CST technology.
-For this purpose, an existing parabolic trough collector (PTC) and a TES installed at KEAN Soft Drinks Ltd. in Limassol, Cyprus, as part of the previous EDITOR project, will be further developed.
-The proposed intelligent control system is intended to have predictive and automatic features.
-One objective is to improve the overall performance of this system and make a transition to Industry 4.0.
+One of the best renewable technologies for the supply of industrial process heat is concentrated solar thermal energy (CST), especially as it can supply heat on demand with the help of thermal energy storage (TES).
+The main objective of the S3 industrial research project is to realise a next-generation smart solar system for steam generation based on CST technology.
+For this purpose, an existing parabolic trough collector (PTC) and a TES, installed at KEAN Soft Drinks Ltd. in Limassol, Cyprus, as part of the previous EDITOR project, will be further developed.
+The proposed intelligent control system will have predictive and automatic features.
+One goal is to improve the overall performance of this system and make a transition to Industry 4.0.
 The project partners are listed below along with selected details of their work content.

 • Protarget AG